santoshk1292/Assignment/Assignment Project/README.md

 ## Description
 A High Level Automation Framework with proper folder structure and sample automation script.
 Along with a java implementation to form the PALINDROME using few conditions.

-Please refer "formPalindrome" package for the above java implementation.
+Please refer "src/test/java/formPalindrome" package for the above java implementation.

 ## Technologies Used
 	-Java